-Promote the creation of new LL & LH by providing potential applicants with information, guidelines, recommendations and dedicated services (such as a helpdesk support, capacity building material, mentoring and matchmaking tools) on the Mission’s living lab concept and its implementation as well as with ideas for collaboration.
-The SGA should reach a wide audience and engage new stakeholders, notably in biogeographical regions where living labs are still underrepresented, supporting the Mission Soil in ensuring a balanced coverage of the growing network of LL & LH.

 Help Mission Soil LL & LH in developing strategies to sustain their activities beyond the lifetime of each project.
 This will include assisting living lab partners in the development of financial plans and long-term management plans, as well as strengthening connections with local business communities, in particular SMEs, investors and other commercial stakeholders as well as social economy entities and social enterprises.
-To this end, the SGA should also assist applicants to Mission Soil LL topics to explore new public or private funding schemes and financial instruments, involving, where relevant, finance providers such as financial institutions and investors.
+To this end, the SGA should also assist Mission Soil LL to explore new public or private funding schemes and financial instruments, involving, where relevant, finance providers such as financial institutions and investors.

-Apply the harmonized LL monitoring & evaluation framework developed by SOILL-Startup for the monitoring of Mission Soil LL progress and for targeting capacity building needs depending on their level of development.
+Apply the harmonized LL monitoring & evaluation framework developed by SOILL-Startup for the monitoring of the Mission Soil LL progress and for targeting capacity building needs depending on their level of development.
 Identify, using the monitoring & evaluation framework those European initiatives that are aligned to the Mission Soil objectives & criteria and that can be labelled as ‘European Soil LL’.

 Support Mission Soil LLs in the identification and/or the setting up of LHs as well as in the networking among them during and beyond Horizon Europe funding.
 Help LHs to enhance their ability to demonstrate and disseminate practice-oriented knowledge and tools, including on business models, harvested from the Mission Soil projects.
 Assist LHs in their transition assessing growth and development against a defined criteria and employ a labelling process to formally recognize these exemplary sites as lighthouses.
 Ensure a greater impact of LHs activities by outreaching to relevant stakeholders outside the LL or the Mission Soil projects by organizing trainings for farmers, foresters or policymakers, when justified.
 Engage with the network of operational groups (OGs) under the EU CAP network to maximize the synergy between them (e.g. encouraging OGs to leverage results showcased in lighthouses or encouraging lighthouses to involve OGs in their activities).
 Foster collaboration among LHs as well as with businesses, and public institutions for obtaining further funding opportunities and contribute to the long-term sustainability of the lighthouses beyond the Horizon Europe.